 There is a lot of opportunity in the ITC sector.
 But sectors that were once thought of as easy to land a job, like banking, are now laying many people off.
 It’s best to network with Italian headhunters on LinkedIn.
 Who are experts in the sector in which you would love to work.

 If you come from a country that has a reciprocal agreement with Italy, after 1 year of being a resident in Italy you will need to take the Italian driving test.
 Unfortunately, this is just accessible in Italian (though you can also take the test in German or French if you are resident in the region of Italy where they are also are official languages).

-For example, a state-issued US license will be valid for 1 year from when you request residency at the town hall, but not from when you get confirmation of your residency.
-The top thing to do is to apply at a driving school once your residency has been verified and you have your Italian ID card.
-The driving school will equip you with the drivers manual that you will need study to finish the course and start the exam.
-If you are taking Italian lessons, you may want to ask your teacher to focus the lessons around the manual so that you can be ready for the test.
+For example, a state-issued US license will be valid for 1 year from when you request residency at the town hall.
+But not from when you get confirmation of your residency.
+The top thing to do is to apply at a driving school.
+After your residency has been verified and you have your Italian ID card.
+The driving school will equip you with the drivers manual.
+You will need study to finish the course and start the exam.
+If you are taking Italian lessons, you may want to ask your teacher to focus the lessons around the manual.
+So that you can be ready for the test.

 Ensure that your boss and your firm are providing you a true position with guaranteed pay.
 Many places provide work in cash and without a contract.
 I don’t think I need to specify why this is a bad technique.
 Also, ask for your contract in English so you can take a better look at what you are getting yourself into.
 Research the location beforehand to view if any person has anything bad to say.
 If you are teaching, look for strong-name franchises rather than small private schools.

 There is no other country like Italy and most visitors fall in love with it after a few months.
 Italians are warm, generous, funny and living among them is a remarkable experience.
 To ensure you have the best experience possible for you here in Italy.
 It’s vital for you to be aware of the 10 must-knows I’ve outlined here.